webcomics/dosage/doc/web/content/comics/SmackJeeves_HedgehogPieceANewEra_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">~This is a revival of the original Hedgehog Piece~ Take an adventure throughout a new world of One Piece, in a new Era of Pirates, following 5 major pirate crews of different species and personalities.
 We also accept cameos in the same format below (also include brief personality and background).
-PM to ReiKainaric.</textarea></td>
+PM to ReiKainaric.
+For ANY problems, PM to sonicmaster05.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://hedgehogpiece.smackjeeves.com/comics/" size="40"/></td>